OpenHistoricalMap/ohm-deploy/hetzner/nominatim/README.md

 # Nominatim Deployment

-Nominatim API and UI are automatically deployed through GitHub Actions.
-However, you can also deploy it manually.
+Nominatim API and UI deployment is handled manually using Docker Compose.

 ## Architecture